rust-lang/rustc-dev-guide/src/rustc-driver.md

 Finally [`rustc_driver::run_compiler()`][rd_rc] also takes a [`Callbacks`][cb],
-which is a `trait` that allows for custom compiler configuration, as well as allowing some custom code run after different phases of the compilation.
+which is a `trait` that allows for custom compiler configuration, as well as allowing custom code to run after different phases of the compilation.

 > **Warning:** By its very nature, the internal compiler APIs are always going
 > to be unstable.
 That said, we do try not to break things unnecessarily.